levyofi/Itzkovitch_el_al_JTB/Codes/Physical framework/README.md

 - input = input folder.
 - output = output folder.

-The script generates the ground temperature predictions, and saves it in the output folder.
+The script generates a raster with the ground temperature predictions, and saves it in the output folder.